dougsweetser/Q/docs/Math/equivalence_classes.md

 ## Where is plus and minus one?

-Quaternions can be viewed as three complex numbers that share the same real value.
+Quaternions can be viewed as three complex numbers that share the same real value, the three pairs being (t, x), (t, y) and (t, z) with t being the shared real value.
 The multiplication rule for complex numbers is the cyclic group Z~2~.
 This means that I^0^ or I^4^ are the same as +1, and I^2^ is the same as -1.
 Why bother?
 It helps make clear that the reals can mingle with the imaginary.
 The real and imaginary numbers are cut from the same cloth.
 It is allowed to